 The structures

-With a total area of 60 square kilometers, the Al Khobar mixed complex will offer residential, commercial and working areas.
+With a total area of 60kmXNUMX, the Al Khobar mixed-use development will offer residential, commercial and work areas.
 There will also be spaces for worship (a mosque) and free time (clubs and restaurants).

 To protect the privacy of the residents, the architects oriented the office openings away from the windows of the residential area.
-Function and tradition have been wisely blended, adding pergolas or mashrabiya (closed balconies widely used in Islamic architecture) to combine shade and aesthetics.
+Function and tradition have been mixed with wisdom, adding pergolas or mashrabiya (closed balconies widely used in Islamic architecture) to combine shade and aesthetics.

-“The facades are created in overlapping 'layers' to create cavities where air and shadow pass just like through ventilation systems.
-Depending on the time of day and the position of the sun, the buildings 'alternate' in the cooling function.
-They work together as a single body, " reads in the presentation of the project.
-“Our approach wants to recover the aspect of the most ancient Islamic cities.
-Places where the sense of community arose from shared spaces even at various heights ".
+“The facades are created 'in overlapping layers' to create a cavity where air and shadow pass just like through ventilation systems.
+Depending on the time of day and the position of the sun, the buildings 'alternate' their cooling function.
+They work together as a single organism,” reads in the presentation of the project.
+“Our approach in fact aims to recover the appearance of the most ancient Islamic cities.
+Places in which the sense of community was born from shared spaces even at various heights".
 A bit like in the prehensile gardens of Babylon.